Your booking details and invoice will be emailed to you.

 Allergic reaction to any medications such as Lidocaine, Tetracaine, Epinephrine, Dermacaine, Benzyl Alcohol, Carbopol, Lecithin, Propylene Glycol, Vitamin E Acetate etc*

 Are you prone to Keloid scars?

 Do you use skin care products containing Retin A, Glycolic Acid or Alpha Hydroxy1?*

 I agree that all the above information is true and accurate to the best of my knowledge

 I certify that I have read or have had read to me the contents of this form.
 I understand the risks and alternatives involved in this procedure(s).
 I have had the opportunity to ask questions, and all of my questions have been answered.
-I acknowledge that I have reviewed and approved the material given to me, and I authorize Lavishing Eyebrows, to perform the Microblading/3D Eyebrow Embroidery procedure desired today.
-If you are prone to keloids, I understand that although the chances are minimal there is a small possibility of scaring with Microblading
+I acknowledge that I have reviewed and approved the material given to me, and I authorize Lavishing Eyebrows, to perform the Microblading and or Shading procedure desired today.

 Leave this empty: